 EES is a change, but it doesn’t need to complicate your trip

-The EU Entry/Exit System might feel like a big change, but it’s really just a smarter way for the EU to keep track of who’s coming and going.
+The EU Entry/Exit System is a big change, but it’s ultimately a smarter way for the EU to track who’s coming and going.
 For UK travellers, it means no more worrying about faded passport stamps or losing count of your days under the 90/180 rule.

-Yes, your first trip through the system may take a little extra time.
-But with your passport ready, some patience at border control, and the right travel insurance in place, your holiday will carry on just as planned.
+Your first trip through the system may take longer, especially during busy periods, but with your passport ready, a little extra time planned, and the right travel insurance in place, your trip can still run smoothly.

-So whether you’re flying to Spain, taking the train to France, or heading off on a family adventure to Italy, you can approach your trip stress-free.
+Whether you’re flying to Spain, taking the train to France, or heading off on a family adventure to Italy, a bit of preparation goes a long way.